karl0ss/rpi-get-iplayer-web-pvr/README.md

-# get_iplayer PVR Docker image
+# get_iplayer PVR Docker image for Raspberry Pi

-This is a smallish (100MB) Docker image that hosts the [get_iplayer](https://github.com/get-iplayer/get_iplayer/wiki) PVR.
-It automatically keeps itself up-to-date with the latest version of get_iplayer.
+This is a Docker image based on Raspbian (armhf) that hosts the [get_iplayer](https://github.com/get-iplayer/get_iplayer/wiki) PVR.
+It automatically keeps itself up-to-date with the latest version of get_iplayer from the packages.hedgerows.org.uk repository.

 The PVR recording feature runs hourly.
-The get_iplayer version is updated daily.
+The get_iplayer version is updated daily using apt-get.

 ## Image configuration